What is an FHA (Federal Housing Administration) Loan?

 Credit Scores and MIP (Mortgage Insurance Premium)

 Borrowers looking into FHA mortgage rates can qualify for the loan with credit scores as low as 580 and with minimum down payments of 3.5%.
-A 500 credit score can also be accepted if borrowers put 10% down.
 The range of accepted credit scores depends on the mortgage lender you are working with.

 Due to the low down payment options, borrowers pay two different types of Mortgage Insurance Premiums (MIPs): one is due at closing and the other is paid monthly.

 - A debt-to-income ratio (DTI) of 43% or lower

 - DTI ratio is capped at 57%

 - Appraisal meeting certain FHA minimum standards, such as: